2019-2020 AAHPM Board of Directors

 MD Anderson Cancer Center

-Professor of Palliative Care at MD Anderson Cancer Center (MDACC) and board certified in Hospice and Palliative Medicine (HPM) and Medical Oncology, Dr. Zhukovsky has over 28 years of experience in HPM, starting before the formal inception of our specialty.
+Professor of Palliative Care at MD Anderson Cancer Center (MDACC) and board certified in Hospice and Palliative Medicine (HPM) and Medical Oncology, Dr. Zhukovsky has over 30 years of experience in HPM, starting before the formal inception of our specialty.
 An institutional leader of Advance Care Planning, the Psychosocial Council and former chair of the Clinical Ethics Committee, Dr. Zhukovsky maintains a strong focus on the provision of adult and pediatric clinical care, while conducting clinical trials and promoting evidence-based care in the field of Palliative Medicine through research, education and advocacy.
+Recently, she was named the physician lead of an institutional operational priority committee tasked with integrating end of life care into a culture where aggressive efforts at anti-cancer treatment predominate.

 Nationally and internationally, she has played an active role on the NCI PDQ Supportive Care Board and has served as a palliative care grant reviewer for the ACS, NCI-Canada and the Canadian Cancer Society Research Institute.
 First and foremost a clinician, Dr. Zhukovsky is the recipient of competitive research grants (American Cancer Society, MDACC institutional awards, industry) that have focused on pediatrics and advance care planning.
 She has authored multiple peer-reviewed papers, chapters and editorials, is the past Editor-in-Chief of PC FACS and has lectured extensively at AAHPM, ASCO, and in international venues including India and China.
 Through her efforts, Dr. Zhukovsky has impacted the development of a generation of AAHPM members and future HPM leaders.